← Dream library

 Blood

-The dream dictionary reaches for the obvious: blood means life, or it means violence, or it means the family you came from.
-Pick one and the image closes.
+Blood in a dream is not a symbol to be decoded; it is a substance caught in motion, and everything depends on the direction it takes.
+The dream dictionary reaches for the obvious — blood means life, or it means violence, or it means the family you came from — and the moment you pick one, the image closes.
 But the dreaming mind almost never shows you blood at rest.
-It shows you blood doing something — pouring, pooling, drying on your hands, soaking a garment, drawn from a wound you cannot find.
-And the tradition that has thought longest about blood does not ask what it stands for.
+It shows you blood doing something: pouring, pooling, drying on your hands, soaking a garment, drawn from a wound you cannot find.
+The tradition that has thought longest about blood knows better than to ask what it stands for.
 It asks where it is going, and what wakes up when it spills.
-Blood is never a symbol you decode.
-It is a substance in motion, and the only honest questions are whose blood, and where it flows.
+The only honest questions the image leaves you with are whose blood, and where it flows.

 Start with how literal the old picture was.
 For the early Greeks, blood was not a metaphor for life force; it was, very nearly, the thing itself.
 Ruth Padel traces how the dark inner liquid and the inner heat of the mind were never cleanly separated: the Greeks asked whether blood was “behind (in some sense) this strong hot black strength filling the mind, which is increased by wine and ‘lost’ at death” (Padel, In and Out of the Mind, 1994).
 To bleed was to lose menos, the force of spirit, through the wound.
 A dream of bleeding, in this older grammar, is not melodrama.
 It is the literal draining-away of vitality through a breach you can see.